 - .00 for minors (otherwise known as the Zero Tolerance Policy)

 DUI law is complicated and is constantly being updated and modified.
-If you have been arrested for Driving Under the Influence (DUI) of Alcohol, Drugs and / or Intoxicating Compounds, please get in touch with one of our knowledgeable attorneys.
+If you have been arrested for Driving Under the Influence (DUI) of Alcohol, Drugs and / or Intoxicating Compounds, please Contact a DUI Attorney within our law group.
 An experienced DUI attorney can help you understand how the law applies to the facts of your case.